Vitamin C (ascorbic acid)

 - Side-effects.
 Taking more than 1,000mg per day of vitamin C can cause stomach pain, diarrhoea and flatulence.

 - Interactions.
-If you take any other regular medicines, ask your doctor if it is safe to take vitamin C. It can interact with medications such as aspirin, paracetamol, antacids and blood thinners, and also with some urine and blood tests for glucose, which are used to monitor diabetes.
+If you take any other regular medication, ask your doctor if it is safe to take vitamin C. It can interact with medications such as aspirin, paracetamol, antacids and blood thinners, and also with some urine and blood tests for glucose, which are used to monitor diabetes.
 Nicotine may reduce the effects of vitamin C.